BackEndByAlex/salaryscope-api/docs/docs/architecture/server.md

 ## Middleware chain

-Middleware is applied in this order — each request passes through every layer before reaching Apollo Server:
+Middleware is applied in this order.
+Each request passes through every layer before reaching Apollo Server:

 1. **Helmet** — sets security headers (Content-Security-Policy configured to allow Apollo Sandbox)
 2. **CORS** — validates the request origin against `ALLOWED_ORIGINS` from the environment